skizzehq/skizze/README.md

 * Does the data set contain a particular element (membership query)?

 ## API

+<b>Note:</b> Data structures that can grow too big to reside in memory are read and written from/to disk directly via open stream to make sure we can maintain a high number of sketches.

 ### RESTful API

 | Method | Route      | Parameters                   | Task |